 Clothes do not need to be washed using hot water every time.
 Even if you’re trying to eradicate some germy items, it doesn’t matter how hot you heat the machine.
 You’ll still end up with clean clothes, but without spending loads on energy to heat up the water!

-7.7 billion plastic water bottles are used every year in the UK, and each one takes 400 years to decompose!
+The average UK household only pays £33.75 a month on water bills – for every litre of tap water, you’ll pay less than a penny.
+The average cost of a litre of bottled water, on the other hand, is £0.65.
+And yet 7.7 billion plastic water bottles are used every year in the UK, despite the fact that each one takes 400 years to decompose!
 Water from your kitchen tap is just as good as the bottled stuff, just cheaper.

 Make sure you’re not caught out with the 5p charge for a plastic bag!
 Keep a few scrunched up plastic bags in your car or at the bottom of your daily bag just in case you do go for a shop.